4 Easy steps to spot Cognitive Dissonance In Relationships

 Cognitive Dissonance in Abusive Relationships

 For example, you may dismiss their hitting you during a fight, telling yourself they were just stressed and didn’t mean to.
-You may place the blame on yourself for their selfish behaviour, believing that you in some way incited them for the relationship to work, which are some signs of cognitive dissonance in relationships.
+You may place the blame on yourself for their selfish behavior, believing that you in some way incited them for the relationship to work, which are some signs of cognitive dissonance in relationships.

 Cognitive dissonance occurs as the result of this internal conflict between the reality of abuse and your feelings of love.
-It’s a coping technique for dealing with the harsh truth of your partner’s behaviour, contrasting with your romantic perception of them.
+It’s a coping technique for dealing with the harsh truth of your partner’s behavior, contrasting with your romantic perception of them.

 How to deal with Cognitive Dissonance in Relationships